xLightsSequencer/xLights/README.txt

-   -- enh (keith)  Make SMS service test work even when no service has been signed up for -- enh (keith)  Add a F12 force keyboard focus in sequencer to allow keyboard recovery from entry fields stealing focus -- enh (pete)   Add logarithmic x Axis to music effect -- bug (dklup)  Fix FPP connect upload of sequences that take longer than 10 seconds to transmit -- bug (keith)  Fix cant delete polyline point in 3D -- bug (keith)  Fix Metronome timing tracks not working -- bug (keith)  Fix changing sequence timing does not immediately change fseq file timing
+   -- enh (keith)  Make SMS service test work even when no service has been signed up for -- enh (keith)  Add a F12 force keyboard focus in sequencer to allow keyboard recovery from entry fields stealing focus -- enh (pete)   Add logarithmic x Axis to music effect -- bug (dkulp)  Fix FPP connect upload of sequences that take longer than 10 seconds to transmit -- bug (keith)  Fix cant delete polyline point in 3D -- bug (keith)  Fix Metronome timing tracks not working -- bug (keith)  Fix changing sequence timing does not immediately change fseq file timing